xbilko03/beer/README.md

 on start of the app via external source (https://random-data-api.com/api/v2/beers?size=100).

 ## MINIMUM REQUIREMENTS
-The following technologies are known to work:
+The following versions of listed technologies are known to work:
 * Sprint Boot	- 3.2.2.
 * Java		- 21.0.2 (Oracle Corporation 21.0.2+13-LTS-58)
 * Gradle		- 8.6

 ## OPERATIONS
+* beers/
-* beers/                                 - shows list of all beers
+      * shows list of all beers
+* beers/review?id=x
-* beers/review?id=x                      - shows the review of a beer with id 'x' (if it exists)
+      * shows the review of a beer with id 'x' (if it exists)
+* beers/review/new?id=x&rating=y&text=z
-* beers/review/new?id=x&rating=y&text=z  - creates a new review of a beer with id 'x' with 'y'/5 stars rating and 'z' review commentary
+      * creates a new review of a beer with id 'x' with 'y'/5 stars rating and 'z' review commentary
+* beers/review/edit?id=x&rating=y&text=z
-* beers/review/edit?id=x&rating=y&text=z - edits an existing review of a beer with id 'x' with 'y'/5 stars rating and 'z' review commentary
+      * edits an existing review of a beer with id 'x' with 'y'/5 stars rating and 'z' review commentary
+* beers/review/remove?id=x
-* beers/review/remove?id=x               - removes the review of a beer with id 'x'
+      * removes the review of a beer with id 'x'

 ## USE-EXAMPLE
 http://localhost:8080/beers/review?id=64